cellgeni/notebooks/README.md

 This will eliminate the need to install repeated packages.

-4. Reload the main page.
-Now you will see your new environment in the Launcher.

 #### Using pip
 pip defaults to installing Python packages to a system directory.
 To make sure that your packages persist they need to be installed in your home directory use the `--user` option to do this.